boredmonkeyman/PSFlaps-1.5.2-BE/README.md

 https://t.me/boredmonkeymanschat

-PSFree + Lapse Boredmonkeyman edition, so far 90% success rate and no KPs
+PSFree + Lapse Boredmonkeyman edition

+edit: after testing still seems unstable but will sync any new commits and reupload

+3/5 times will kp

 TO SELF HOST THIS DOWNLOAD and use AL-AZIFs Exploit Host either in exe or python version